J0NTrollston/CSCE-436_Advanced_Embedded_Systems/Lab3/README.md

 In order to achieve A functionality, this assignment requires the programmer to use a single bit of Q (the std_logic_vector output from the flag register) as the interrupt signal.
 This may require the programmer to extract the one bit Q as a separate signal to connect to the MicroBlaze in the block design.

+The video can be seen in the documentation as Functionality. [^4]

 ### Software flow chart or algorithms
 - All the memory mapped hardware registers will have their names setup as #define's with a name ending